paripsky/paripsky.github.io/README.md

   faster websites with modern JavaScript.
 - [Tailwind CSS](https://tailwindcss.com/): A highly customizable CSS framework that speeds up the design and development process.
-- [daisyUI](https://daisyui.com/): A UI library for Tailwind CSS that provides a set of beautiful and accessible components.